Filters are essential in industry and in everyday life, to preserve machine functionality and for protection against toxic and allergenic substances.

 - Improve new filter media by varying thickness, fiber diameters, gradient and compression, etc.

-Through computer simulations, new filter media and filter pleats are engineered by honing in on a few promising designs and restricting costly lab tests to these few designs.
+Through computer simulations, new filter media, filter pleats, and filters with housing are engineered by honing in on a few promising designs and restricting costly lab tests to these few designs.

-- Nonwoven fabrics, woven fabrics, foams, sintered ceramics, membranes, pleats and support meshes, wire and plastic meshes.
+Numerous material properties can be analyzed for the simulation of filtration processes in a variety of filter materials, such as nonwoven fabrics, woven fabrics, foams, sintered ceramics, membranes, pleats and support meshes, and wire and plastic meshes: